oechsler/BareSharp/README.md

 bare.keys             -- Enums for different keys.
 ~~~

 *For furter information on how each of the modules work, please have a look at it's respective class definition.
-Each method or field of the module has a short documentation attached to it.*
+Each method and field of the module has a short documentation attached to it.*

 ### Examples

 ###### Displaying a sprite

 *The sprite already has to be imported into MonoGame's content pipline.
 Also make sure that your sprites and fonts have a scale definition assigned.
 This is done by adding a `_nx` suffix to the filename.
 So if you have got a sprite called `banana.png`, the name for the standard size has to be `banana_1x.png`.
-The Scaling sizes have to be integer numbers and a standard size always has to be provided.*
+The Scaling sizes have to be of the integer type and a standard size always has to be provided.*

 ##### main.lua
 ~~~lua